cdapio/cdap/cdap-docs/application-templates/source/etl/templates/sinks/batch/s3parquet.rst

 .. rubric:: Description

-A batch sink for a to write to Amazon S3 in Parquet format.
+A batch sink for writing to Amazon S3 in Parquet format.

 .. rubric:: Use Case

 This sink is used whenever you want to write data to S3 in Parquet format.
 Users might want to run a periodic processing job and write to S3 as a backup store.
-The output of the run will be stored in a directory with the suffix yyyy-mm-dd-hh from the base path provided.
+The output of the run will be stored in a directory with the suffix ``yyyy-mm-dd-hh`` from the base path provided.

 .. highlight:: xml